Module 5: Analyzing and segmenting feedback

 Users can get a quick, visual perspective on performance by revealing the Dashboard’s Over Time graph.
 It’s important to note that this graph is unaffected by changes to the Time Window settings.
 Any user can change the settings in this graph without changing the Time Window, the Smileys Bar rollovers, or the Over Time graph settings for other users.

 Interpreting the results can be challenging.
-To help, we’ve placed a Blog post in the Show Notes by Sean from the Customer Concierge team, where he addresses sample size, margin of error, and confidence intervals in a way that’s easy for even non-statisticians to take in.
+To help, we’ve placed a Blog post in the Show Notes by Sean—from our Customer Concierge team—addresses sample size, margin of error, and confidence intervals in a way that’s easy for non-statisticians to take in.

 Think of Trends like saved searches.
 They help you slice into the data using various filters, and can be generated by any limited, standard, or admin user regardless of payment plan: free, premium, or plus.

-On a side note: paid plans do give access to the Delighted Smart Trends AI which can anticipate the Trends you're looking for—sometimes before you even know you’re looking for them!
+On a side note: you also have access to the Delighted Smart Trends AI which can anticipate the Trends you're looking for—sometimes before you even know you’re looking for them!
 (That’s a fancy trick!)
-Jump to the Show Notes for a link explaining Smart Trends.
+Jump to the Show Notes for a link explaining Smart Trends AI.

-Like the strings of a guitar, each filter can either be plucked individually, two or three at a time, or strummed in unison.
-Knowing which strings to combine takes practice and experimentation.
+Like the strings of a guitar, each filter can be plucked individually, two or three at a time, or strummed in unison.
+Knowing which strings to combine takes practice, experimentation, and great analytical instincts.
+(You’ll be great at it!)

 Most importantly, after all of the selections have been made, the buyers picked “Create a trend with these results.”
 The Trend is now live for all to see.